 Musicians stroll the beach and fresh ceviche is available from the wandering vendors.
 There are many beach clubs offering food and drinks, as well as some of the best Riviera Maya hotels and spa.

 4. Xcacel Beach

-How to get there: Drive south on 307 from Playa del Carmen, pass through the entrance to Chemuyil pueblo and then take the dirt road on your left to reach there.
+How to get there: Drive south on the Highway 307 from Playa del Carmen, pass through the entrance to Chemuyil Pueblo and then take the dirt road on your left to reach there.
 There are no signs to reach the beach, just a small board that is easy to miss.

 This paradisiacal beach is one of the favorites and the best beaches in the Riviera Maya for most demanding travelers.